mayankskb/ML-Times/README.md

 # Machine Learning Practises

-This repository is dedicated to machine learning using python and python libraries.
+This repository is dedicated to Machine Learning.

 Author : Mayank Mishra